 - Apply topical creams and gels.
 These can be used for additional pain relief.
 Aloe Vera gel or leaves are good for cooling skin.
 Over-the-counter hydrocortisone creams may also help ease discomfort.
 Glaser recommends using spray medications (like benzocaine or lidocaine) for pain relief only if all other efforts to treat sunburn fail.
-In a small percentage of people, these "-caine" products may cause a rash or reaction and make the sunburn harder to treat.
+In a small percentage of people, these "caine" products may cause a rash or reaction and make the sunburn harder to treat.

 - Take cool baths.
 Soaking in a cool tub is gentler on the skin than standing under a shower.
 There isn't a lot of research to support recommendations to add baking soda or milk to the bath for relief, but Glaser says some people swear by these sunburn home remedies.
 If the sunburn is limited to a small area, you can soak a washcloth in cool water and apply a cool compress.

 - Moisturize.
-As soon as you get out of the bath, gently pat skin dry and use a gentle moisturizer.
-To avoid irritating the sensitive skin, Glaser recommends using "blander lotions without a lot of extra ingredients like fragrance or anti-aging compounds."
+As soon as you get out of the bath, gently pat your skin dry and use a gentle moisturizer.
+To avoid irritating sensitive skin, Glaser recommends using "blander lotions without a lot of extra ingredients like fragrance or anti-aging compounds."

 - Reduce friction.
 Don't wear tight-fitting clothing that can further irritate sunburned skin.
-Applying cornstarch powder on the skin can help prevent clothing from rubbing against skin.
+Applying cornstarch powder on the skin can help prevent clothing from rubbing against the skin.

 - Stay hydrated.
 Burns draw fluid to the skin's surface from other parts of the body so it's important to drink extra fluids.